 When in doubt, stick with water & freshly squeezed fruit juices – remember, if you make it yourself, you know exactly what’s in it!

 Eat whole, unprocessed foods

-Eating food as close to their natural state as possible is the best way to ensure you’re minimising your calorie intake.
+Eating food as close to its natural state as possible is the best way to ensure you’re minimising your calorie intake.
 Fresh fruit and raw vegetables should form a staple part of your diet – remember the advice to consume at least five fruits and vegetables a day.

-When cooked, vegetables become easier to digest – which is great for extracting nutrients; but it means that all the fibre, which makes the vegetables great for weight loss, is lost.
+When cooked, vegetables become easier to digest – which is great for extracting nutrients, but it means that all the fibre, which makes the vegetables great for weight loss, is lost.

 It is all about a lifestyle change.